MithrilJS/mithril.js/docs/simple-application.md

 ---

-To install Mithril, follow the instructions in the [installation](installation.md) page.
-Once you have a project skeleton with Mithril installed, we are ready to create the application.
+To install Mithril.js, follow the instructions in the [installation](installation.md) page.
+Once you have a project skeleton with Mithril.js installed, we are ready to create the application.

 Let's start by creating a module to store our state.
 Let's create a file called `src/models/User.js`